 Of these, the facial fat loss is possibly the most worrisome.
 This is because facial fat volume naturally decreases with age and is one of the internal reasons we appear to age .
 Therefore, it seems counterproductive for a rejuvenating treatment to reduce tissue that provides a more youthful appearance.

-In one instance, a 47-year-old man underwent a radiofrequency facial treatment and noticed that the skin on his left temple was left indented two-months after his treatment.
+In one instance, a 47-year-old man underwent a radiofrequency facial treatment and noticed that the skin on his left temple was left indented two months after his treatment.
 This led researchers to try, and successfully, replicate this fat loss in pigs .

-A further case of facial fat loss after radiofrequency was seen in a 56-year-old woman who experienced skin depressions to both temples that developed two months after treatment.
+A further case of facial fat loss after radiofrequency was seen in a 56-year-old woman who experienced skin depressions in both temples that developed two months after treatment.
 This occurred as a result of excessive heating by radiofrequency energy .